How to Apply

 English Proficiency Requirements

 You don't need to be proficient in English to be accepted to ECC, and we don't require the TOEFL or IELTS.
 However, if you're not proficient, you'll be issued an I-20 for placement into our Intensive English Program.
-You'll take an English language proficiency test when you arrive so you can be placed into the appropriate level of the Intensive English Program.
+You'll take an English language proficiency test when you arrive to be placed into the appropriate level of the Intensive English Program.

 Students who believe they satisfy the English language proficiency requirement as required by federal law must present proof of such proficiency by submitting one of the following:

-- completion of EF UPiBT test with a minimum score of 50; or
+• completion of the EF UPiBT test with a minimum score of 50; or

 If you do not submit proof of English language proficiency, you will need to take the English language proficiency test during orientation week before registering for classes for which you qualify.
 Many students enroll in the Intensive English Program prior to matriculating into their degree or certificate program.